 - 250 grams powdered sugar

-- 2 tbsp lemon juice more as needed
+- 4 tablespoons lemon juice more as needed

-- Preheat the oven to 375 F – or 350 F if baking on convection (this is preferred if possible).
-Place one oven rack just below the middle point of the oven.
+- Preheat the oven to 375º F. Place one oven rack in the middle point of the oven.

 - Sift together the flour and starches in a medium bowl.